 As I reflect back to the beginning of my tenure six years ago, I was often asked why I came to Stempel College.
 The answer has always been simple: Florida International University, one of the leading minority-serving urban higher education institutions in the United States.
 Miami, one of the most dynamic, diverse, and rapidly growing cities in the nation and the gateway to Latin America and other parts of the world.
 Stempel College, we are small but mighty.

 When I first visited Stempel College and met the faculty, students, and staff, I was delighted about the possibilities.
 As I have often said, Stempel College was a diamond in the rough, and if cut at the right angles, it would shine.
 AND SHINE IT HAS!
 Our success in the last five years has been extraordinary.
 From the teaching and research that our faculty and students achieve, we have quadrupled our research budget.
 We have also developed an impactful curriculum that has elevated our college to greater heights.
-Each year we are rising in the ranks – US News & World Report ranks our School of Public Health #39 among public universities.
-Our School of Social Work ranks #49 among public universities, and our online MPH, according to theBestSchools.org, is #2 in the country for best online program.
-In terms of research wins, we’ve hit $26.25 million in grant funding (FY 20-21)—the most funding Stempel College has been awarded in its history.
+Each year we are rising in the ranks – US News & World Report ranks our School of Public Health #42 among public universities.
+Our School of Social Work ranks #49 among public universities, and our online MPH, according to theBestSchools.org, is #7 in the country for best online program.

 This leads me to our students.
 Our students are second to none, with a high success rate in graduation and employment.
-Equally impressive is the fact that 81% of our bachelor’s and master’s graduates are employed or continuing education within one year of graduation.
-For doctoral students, 93% of our graduates are employed.
+Equally impressive is the fact that nearly 80% of our bachelor’s and master’s graduates are employed or continuing education within one year of graduation.
+For doctoral students, 95% of our graduates are employed.
 All of these achievements would not have been possible without the support of our dedicated and hard-working staff.
 They are the energy that keeps our engines humming.